National Route 7 (Argentina): History

 The next step was to upgrade the road to a highway for the section uniting the cities of San Martín and Mendoza.
 The work was carried out in two sections of 25 km (Mendoza - Las Margaritas) and 17 km (Las Margaritas - San Martín).
 The first section was completed in 1977 and the second during 1979.
 The second stretch included the construction of a new bridge, allowing the road to cross the Mendoza River.

-They also designed and build a modification of the original section of the road starting near the Mendozan city of La Paz, diverting it approximately 1.5 km to the north, to pass nearer some towns.
+They also designed and built a modification of the original section of the road starting near the Mendozan city of La Paz, diverting it approximately 1.5 km to the north, to pass nearer some towns.
 These had been considered to be on the old route by the less demanding criteria of the time.
 The original 140 km section was transferred to the jurisdiction of Mendoza Province, and is now called Provincial Route 50.

 In 1979, National Directive 1595 transferred jurisdiction of the old Las Heras - Villavicencio - Uspallata (97.2 km) section to Mendoza Province, and it now forms Provincial Route 52.
 They also handed over the 53 km section from Luján de Cuyo to Potrerillos which is now Provincial Route 82, and the national orbit road linking the Mendoza section of Route 7 to Uspallata by way of Potrerillos.

 The road to the west of Uspallata and its bridges that are in use today was completed between 1978 and 1979.

 National Route A006, Mendoza.
 Las Cuevas River is on the right.

 Another old section of Route 7 is the part leading to the Chilean border.
 This is a zigzagging road from Las Cuevas to La Cumbre Pass, where you can see the statue Christ the Redeemer of the Andes.
 There is a tunnel along the route belonging to the Transandine Railway, dating from 5 April 1910.
 This opened to mixed traffic in 1977, with the capacity to carry road transport as well as trains.
 A second tunnel (the Paso Internacional Los Libertadores) opened on 23 May 1980, parallel to the first.
 Since the new tunnel opened, the road to La Cumbre Pass has only been used for tourist traffic and only opens during the summer.
 Its current name is National Route A006 (Argentina).